OpenBioLink/ThoughtSource/README.md

 ## Roadmap

-1. Create a repository of chain-of-thought (CoT) datasets converted to a unified format. ✅
+1. Create a __repository of chain-of-thought (CoT) datasets__ converted to a unified format.
-2. Create a conceptual model of different CoT reasoning styles and errors.
+2. Create tools for __generating, diagnosing, annotating and evaluating__ CoT reasoning with a wide variety of large language models.
-3. Create tools for diagnosing, annotating and evaluating CoT reasoning.
+3. Create a __conceptual model__ of different CoT reasoning styles and errors.
-4. Provide models fine-tuned on high-quality CoT data.
+4. Provide models __fine-tuned on high-quality CoT data__.
-4. Apply CoT reasoning to high-impact use-cases such as biomedical research or clinical decision making.
+5. Apply CoT reasoning to __high-impact use-cases__ such as biomedical research or clinical decision making.

 ## Current datasets
 __Datasets can be [browsed online through the Dataset Viewer 🔎](http://thought.samwald.info/)__.